-ABOUT THE VILLAGE
+ABOUT THE VILLAGE OF KASTANIANI

 Kastaniani is a stunning stone-built settlement and one of the Mastorochoria of Konitsa.
 It is built at the foot of Giftisa (1750m) and nestled in beeches, firs and mainly chestnuts, from which it took its name.
 The two streams flowing through the village divide it into three mahalas: Mesaria, at the entrance of the village, Galina (name of Slavic origin) and Rachi.